First Native American woman in space awed by Mother Earth

 Mann rocketed into orbit with SpaceX on Oct.
 5. She’ll be up there until March.
 She and her husband, a retired Navy fighter pilot, have a 10-year-old son back home in Houston.

-The first Native American in space, in 2002, was now retired astronaut John Herrington of the Chickasaw Nation.
+The first Native American in space, in 2002, was now-retired astronaut John Herrington of the Chickasaw Nation.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.